brian-hernandez/NYTMR/README.md

 # :black_large_square: NYTMR - NY Times Movie Reviews :black_large_square:

-This is an application that makes use of the [NY Times Movie Review API](https://developer.nytimes.com).
+This is a simple application that makes use of the [NY Times Movie Review API](https://developer.nytimes.com).

 Written in Java using Android Studio.